relvaner/tools4j-validator/README.md

 Fig. 1: Validation of a text field with an error message.

-As an alternative use an InputVerifier (here: ValidationInputVerifier):
+As an alternative, use an InputVerifier (here: ValidationInputVerifier):

 <pre><code>tf.setInputVerifier(new ValidationInputVerifier(window, v)); // TextField</code></pre>